 Emerging fiction writers generally understand that to get a novel published they must first, in nearly all cases, get an agent.
 However, as agents very rarely represent poetry (and when they do it’s often because the poet already has a significant profile), for an emerging poet the route to debut publication can seem rather more opaque.

-I am not a prolific (or even a particularly well-established) poet, but I’ve been lucky enough to have a collection published, and I still remember what it was like sending off my first poems for submission.
+I am not a prolific (or even a particularly well-established) poet, but I’ve been lucky enough to have a collection published and another scheduled for publication in 2022, and I still remember what it was like sending off my first poems for submission.
 So I thought I’d write a summary of my experiences in the hope it might help someone who is starting to so the same.
-(And by ‘published’ here, I mean published by a reputable press who will not charge you anything for publishing your collection.
-These days it is much easier for poets to self-publish or to publish with a less-traditional hybrid partnership, like ‘Unbound’, but these are not avenues I know anything about).
+(Note: by ‘published’ here, I mean published by an established publisher or press.
+These days, it is now much easier for poets to self-publish or to publish with a less-traditional partnerships, like ‘Unbound’, but as these are not avenues I know anything about I won’t discuss them here.
+Also note: a reputable press will never charge you anything for publishing your collection – if a press does ask you to pay to be published that is a huge red flag.
+Avoid).

 As far as I can see, there are three main routes to getting a debut collection published.